 Second-hand vehicle dealers' responsibilities

-People who buy, sell, or offer for sale four or more vehicles in a 12 month period are considered second-hand vehicle dealers.
-They must be licensed and they need follow the legal requirements for this type of business.
+If you buy, sell, or offer for sale four or more vehicles in a 12 month period, you are considered a second-hand vehicle dealer.
+You must be licensed and follow the legal requirements for this type of business.

 Close associates are considered dealers if (between them) they buy, sell or offer for sale six or more second-hand vehicles in 12 months.